 - Class I, which consists of Jeffrey Crisan, Katherine Wood and Seema Verma.
-The terms of Mr. Crisan, Ms. Wood and Ms. Verma will continue until the Annual Meeting and a successor is duly elected and qualified or until earlier death, resignation or removal; - Class II, which consists of Darren Black, Eric Shuey and Robert Bessler.
-The terms of Mr. Black, Mr. Shuey and Mr. Bessler will continue until our 2023 annual meeting of stockholders and a successor is duly elected and qualified or until earlier death, resignation or removal; and - Class III, which consists of Michael Lester, Jeffrey Rhodes and William Miller.
-The terms of Mr. Lester, Mr. Rhodes and Mr. Miller will continue until our 2024 annual meeting of stockholders and a successor is duly elected and qualified or until earlier death, resignation or removal.
+The terms of Mr. Crisan, Ms. Wood and Ms. Verma will continue until our 2025 annual meeting of stockholders and a successor is duly elected and qualified or until earlier death, resignation or removal; - Class II, which consists of Darren Black, Eric Shuey and Robert Bessler, M.D.
+The terms of Mr. Black, Mr. Shuey and Dr. Bessler will continue until the Annual Meeting and a successor is duly elected and qualified or until earlier death, resignation or removal; and - Class III, which consists of Kenneth Burdick, Jeffrey Rhodes and William Miller.
+The terms of Mr. Burdick, Mr. Rhodes and Mr. Miller will continue until our 2024 annual meeting of stockholders and a successor is duly elected and qualified or until earlier death, resignation or removal.

-At this time, the Board of Directors believes that the classified board structure is in the best interest of the Company.
+At this time, the Board of Directors believes that the classified board structure is in the best interests of the Company.
 The three-year term will ensure that at any given time the majority of the directors will have deep knowledge of the Company and a firm understanding of its goals, and it allows for continuity and stability of our Board, promoting the balance of long-term and short-term interests of the Company and its stockholders.
 The structure also safeguards the Company from third-party takeover attempts, as it will require a longer period to change majority control of the board.
 A classified board remains accountable to the Company's stockholders.
 The directors continue to have a fiduciary responsibility to the stockholders, and the stockholders have the ability to elect one third of the Board of Directors annually to ensure their interests are represented.